how to dispose of electrical appliances

 Just Skips can help you with all of your waste disposal needs.
 We offer a range of other waste disposal services for homeowners and businesses, such as construction waste removal and garden waste removal.

-For more information on how to dispose of electrical appliances, or if you want to know about how Just Skips can help you with other waste types, contact Just Skips online or on (08) 8255 6677.
+For more information on how to dispose of electrical appliances, or if you want to know about how Just Skips can help you with other waste types, contact us online or on (08) 8255 6677.